EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_01-Installing_and_Configuring_Windows_Server_2019.md

 1. Click **OK** to commit the changes.
 1. Double-Click on the VM to open the VM Console window.
 1. Click on **Start** to start WS2019

+#### Task 2: Install Windows Server 2019 unattended

+Perform these steps on WS2019.

 1. Select your time and currency format and keyboard layout and click on **Next**
 1. Click on **Install now**
 1. Open the file **L:\Deployment\Key.txt** and copy the product key.